vkadlcik/DB48X-on-DM42/help/db48x.md

   `ROOT`.

-### Representation of objects
+### Numbers

-* Internally, the calculator deals with various representations for numbers.
+* DB48X has several separate representations for numbers: integers, fractions and decimal.
 Notably, it keeps integer values and fractions in exact form for as long as possible to optimize both performance and memory usage.
-  This is somewhat similar to what the HP49 and HP50 implemented, where there is a difference between `2` (where `TYPE` returns 28) and `2.` (where `TYPE` return 0).
+  This is closer to the HP50G in exact mode than to the HP48.
+Like the HP50G, DB48X will distinguish `1` (an integer) from `1.` (a decimal value), and the `TYPE` command will return distinct values.

+* Integer and fraction arithmetic can be performed with arbitrary precision, similar to the HP50G.
+The `MaxNumberBits` setting controls how much memory can be used for integer arithmetic.

+* DB48X has true fractions.
+From a user's perspective, this is somewhat similar to fractions on the HP50G, except that fractions are first-class numbers, whereas the HP50G treats them like expressions.
+On the HP50G, `1 3 / TYPE` returns `9.`, like for `'A + B'`.
+On DB48X, the `TYPE` for fractions is different than for expressions.
+Fractions can be shown either as `MixedFractions` or `ImproperFractions`.

+* On HP50G, decimal numbers often outperform integers or fractions, and benchmark code will contain `1.` instead of `1` for that reason.
+On DB48X, arithmetic on integers and fractions is generally faster.

+* Like the HP Prime, DB48X displays a leading zero for decimal values, whereas HP RPL calculators do not.
+For example, it will display `0.5` and not `.5`.

+* DB48X has two distinct representations for complex numbers, polar and rectangular, and transparently converts between the two formats as needed.
+  The polar representation internally uses fractions of pi for the angle, which allows exact computations.
+By contrast, HP RPL implementations always represent complex numbers in rectangular form internally, possibly converting it to polar form at display time.

-* The calculator features at least 3 floating-point precisions using 32-bit, 64-bit and 128-bit respectively, provided by the DMCP's existing Intel Binary Decimal Floating-Point library.
+* DB48X features at least 3 floating-point precisions using 32-bit, 64-bit and
+  128-bit respectively, provided by the DMCP's existing [Intel Binary Decimal Floating-Point library](#intel-decimal-floating-point-math).
 The 128-bit format gives the calculator 34 significant digits of precision, like the DM42.
 DB48X may support other formats in the future, like the arbitrary-precision floating-point found in newRPL.
 The `Precision` command (in the `DisplayModesMenu`) can be used to select the precision for arithmetic operations.

 * Based numbers with an explicit base, like `#123h` keep their base, which makes it possible to show on stack binary and decimal numbers side by side.
 Mixed operations convert to the base in stack level X, so that `#10d #A0h +` evaluates as `#AAh`.
-Based numbers without an explicit base change base depending on the `Base` setting, much like based numbers on the HP48.
+Based numbers without an explicit base change base depending on the [Base](#base) setting, much like based numbers on the HP48, but with the option to any base between 2 and 36.
+In addition to the HP-compatible trailing letter syntax (e.g. `#1Ah`), the base can be given before the number (e.g. `16#1A`), which works for all supported bases.

+### Representation of objects

 * The storage of data in memory uses a denser format than on the HP48.
   Therefore, objects will almost always use less space on DB48X.
 Notably, the most frequently used functions and data types consume only one byte on DB48X, as opposed to 5 nibbles (2.5 bytes) on the HP48.
+A number like `123` consumes 2 bytes on DB48X vs. 7 on the HP50 and 10.5 on the HP48.

 * Numerical equality can be tested with `=`,  whereas object equality is tested using `==`.
 For example, `0=0.0` is true, but `0==0.0` is false, because `0`